Skip to main content

 Dr. Ash

 "Your sinuses are the check-engine light for your environment and your immune system.
-If they are inflamed, your body is fighting a battle on a front you cannot see."
+If they are inflamed, your body is fighting on a front you cannot see."

 Why Does Philadelphia Cause So Much Congestion?